Introduction to Project Management Job Interview Questions And Answers

 - Major checkpoints and milestones.
 What and who needs to sign off at these points to continue?

-Answer: These is the basic Project Management job interview questions that are asked in an interview.
+Answer: These are the essential Project Management job interview questions asked in an interview.
 This question is often addressed to senior managers.

 - A project addresses a specific purpose with a well-defined scope.

 - A portfolio spawns across multiple programs and projects.
-For instance, the verticals in an Organization (like Supply-chain, CRM, Finance, Analytics, etc.) can each be a portfolio.
+For instance, an organization’s verticals (like Supply-chain, CRM, Finance, Analytics, etc.) can be a portfolio.

-Answer: Here’s a mega-hint: project managers LOVE processes coz they help standardize projects!
+Answer: Here’s a mega-hint: project managers LOVE processes because they help standardize projects!

 - As the name indicates, process groups include multiple processes and are used at different phases.